gorn/rspreadsheet/README.md

 This is the basic functionality.
 However rspreadsheet should allows lots of alternative syntax, like described in [GUIDE.md](GUIDE.md)

-## Installing
+## Installation

-To install the gem run the following
+Add this line to your application's Gemfile:

+    gem 'rspreadsheet'

+And then execute:

+    $ bundle

+Or install it yourself as:

-    gem install rspreadsheet
+    $ gem install rspreadsheet

 ## Motivation